exercism/pyret/docs/TESTS.md

 3
 ```

-You can also use multiple spies:
+You can also use multiple spies together:

 ```pyret
 fun do-math(number1, number2):